Sakshi-Hedau/Revenue-Insights-in-Hospitality-Domain/README.md

 # Revenue-Insights-in-Hospitality-Domain
 ## Description
 Developed a Power BI dashboard to investigate a decline in market share and revenue using three months of hotel booking data.
-The dashboard highlighted underperforming areas and empowered the revenue team to implement focused improvements.Key metrics like Revenue, ADR, and Week-over-Week (WoW) changes are visualized to support performance tracking.
+The dashboard highlighted underperforming areas and empowered the revenue team to implement focused improvements.
+Key metrics like Revenue, ADR, and Week-over-Week (WoW) changes are visualized to support performance tracking.
 ## Tech Stack
 The dashboard was built using the following tools and technologies:
 •	📊 Power BI Desktop – Main data visualization platform used for report creation.